 Personalizing Comfort and Stability

-Our Assisted Living program (or, Supported Living, as we like to refer to it at Horizon House), offers both long-term residency, as well as short-term respite stays, to Horizon House residents and to people who come to us from outside our community.
+Our Assisted Living program, offers both long-term residency, as well as short-term respite stays, to Horizon House residents.

 To discuss your needs, please call 206-382-3100 or email Marketing.